 It is not disputed that, as per Hindu law, divorce was not recognized as a means to put an end to marriage which was always considered to be a sacrament with only exception where it is recognized by custom.

 Hindus after coming into force of the Hindu Marriage Act, 1955 can seek to put an end to their marriage by either obtaining a declaration that the marriage between them was not valid on the grounds (a person already has a spouse at the time of marriage, within prohibited degree of relationship, couples are not sapindas of each other) or other provision of Hindu Marriage Act, 1955.

 Divorce Through Mutual Consent

-Under the Hindu Marriage Act, 1955 both the husband and the wife have been given a right to get their marriage dissolved by a decree of divorce on more than one grounds specifically enumerated in Section 13.
+Under the Hindu Marriage Act, 1955 both the husband and the wife have been given a right to get their marriage dissolved by a decree of divorce with the help of divorce lawyer on more than one ground specifically enumerated in Section 13.

 Section 13-B (divorce by mutual consent ) makes provision for divorce by mutual consent on the ground that-